Social Democratic Party of Bosnia and Herzegovina: Timeline

-At the first post-war election in Bosnia and Herzegovina in 1996, the SDP BiH appeared in a coalition with five other parties within the "Joint List".
+In the first post-war election in Bosnia and Herzegovina in 1996, the SDP BiH appeared in a coalition with five other parties within the Joint List.
 Candidates for the Bosniak and Croat members of the Presidency, Sead Avdić and Ivo Komšić, were not elected.

 On 6 April 1997, Zlatko Lagumdžija was elected as the SDP BiH's new president.
-At the 2000 parliamentary election, the SDP BiH won the most seats in the House of Representatives.
+In the 2000 parliamentary election, the SDP BiH won the most seats in the House of Representatives.
 On 22 February 2001, Božidar Matić was appointed Chairman of the Council of Ministers.

-At the 2006 general election, Željko Komšić was elected Croat member of the Presidency.
-He was re-elected at the 2010 general election.
+In the 2006 general election, Željko Komšić was elected Croat member of the Presidency.
+He was re-elected in the 2010 general election.

 On 7 December 2014, Nermin Nikšić was elected president of the party, succeeding Lagumdžija.
-On the eve of the 2020 municipal elections, the SDP BiH entered into a three-party liberal coalition with the parties People and Justice (NiP) and Our Party (NS).
+On the eve of the 2020 municipal elections, the SDP BiH entered into a four-party liberal coalition alongside the parties People and Justice (NiP), Our Party (NS) and the Independent Bosnian-Herzegovinian List, colloquially known as the Four.

 The coalition, also supported by the Union for a Better Future and the People's European Union, announced Denis Bećirović's candidacy in the Bosnian general election on 21 May 2022, running for Presidency member and representing the Bosniaks.
-At the general election, held on 2 October 2022, Bećirović was elected to the Presidency, having obtained 57.37% of the vote.
+In the general election, held on 2 October 2022, Bećirović was elected to the Presidency, having obtained 57.37% of the vote.
 Following the election, the SDP BiH reached an agreement on the formation of a new government supported by the coalition of the Alliance of Independent Social Democrats, the Croatian Democratic Union, NiP, NS and the Democratic People's Alliance.

 Ideology

-The Social Democratic Party is a left-wing democratic party.
+The Social Democratic Party is a centre-left democratic party.
 The program vision corresponds to values and ideas of social democracy in Europe and the world.
 The SDP BiH is a civic party that is particularly interested in improving the social status of workers, rural population, students, youth, veterans, women, pensioners and citizens of Bosnia and Herzegovina in the diaspora.